Financial Analyst Resume Examples and Templates (Downloadable)

 • Education and certifications

-Hiring managers need to know how to get in touch with you, so start the resume with your full name, email address (a professional one), and phone number.
+Hiring managers need to know how to reach you, so start the resume with your full name, email address (a professional one), and phone number.
 You can also include your city/state of residence and a link to your LinkedIn profile.

 Example